About Adapt2Live

 Water Security

-This pillar advocates for community-centred water governance and climate-resilient water infrastructure.
+Advocates for community-centred water governance and climate-resilient water infrastructure.
 Africa’s water systems are under growing threat - from prolonged droughts, erratic rainfall, pollution, and mismanagement.
 Millions face water scarcity and unsafe drinking water, which undermines health, agriculture, and dignity.
 Key Focus Areas: - Community-led water governance models that empower local groups, including women and Indigenous communities, to manage water resources sustainably. - Sustainable practices such as rainwater harvesting, restoration of wetlands, planting of trees along riverbanks. - Protection of watersheds, rivers, and groundwater systems, especially from extractive industries and industrial agriculture. - Equitable access to clean water - particularly for rural communities, informal settlements, and marginalised populations. - Investment in innovative water storage solutions to serve as buffers against droughts and floods. - Investment in water infrastructure that can withstand extreme weather and provide long-term water security in changing climates.

 03